-The public involvement of the Savannah region residents includes sending the draft plans and programs to all the review agencies and libraries, advertising the public meeting notices on newspapers and magazines and TV/radio stations, sending invitations to all the neighborhood associations (including the EJ population concentrated neighborhoods), advertising the meeting notices on the MPC/CORE MPO websites and community calendars, etc.
+The public involvement of the Savannah region residents includes sending the draft plans and programs to all the review agencies and libraries; advertising the public meeting notices on newspapers and magazines and TV/radio stations; sending invitations to all the neighborhood associations (including the EJ population concentrated neighborhoods); advertising the meeting notices on the MPC/CORE MPO websites and community calendars; developing surveys, brochures, maps, graphics, games, handouts, etc. to help conduct the public involvement process; hosting public meetings; making presentations at meetings hosted by governments, agencies, organizations, and neighborhood associations, etc.

-The public involvement of the EJ populations include advertising public meeting notices to the minorityowned newspapers and magazines as well as radio stations serving these populations, advertising the meetings in the churches located in the target areas, advertising the meetings on buses and paratransit vehicles, holding the public meetings in the EJ target areas where it's accessible to all the people, etc. CORE MPO has also translated some vital documents to Spanish to help LEP persons (a segment of the minority group) such as the 2045 MTP survey and the Title VI/Non-discrimination Notice to understand the MPO's planning process.
-CAT has translated its bus route brochures into Spanish to assist the transit users with English Proficiency limitations.
+The public involvement of the EJ populations include advertising public meeting notices on the minorityowned newspapers and magazines as well as radio stations serving these populations, advertising the meetings in the churches located in the target areas, advertising the meetings on buses and paratransit vehicles, holding the public meetings in the EJ target areas where it's accessible to all the people, making presentations at the EJ area's neighborhood association meetings, etc. Table 6.1 shows the relationship between Environmental Justice areas and public information meetings the CORE MPO hosted or presented during the 2045 MTP development process.